Elbria/xformal-FoST-meta/dimensions/Meaning/README.md

 # Multilingual Formality Evaluation: Meaning Evaluation aspect

-For evaluation of meaning preservation between an informal text (system input) and a formal text (system output) use the chrF score of Maja Popović (detailed description is found in the [chrF: character n-gram F-score for automatic MT evaluation](https://aclanthology.org/W15-3049/);
+For automatic evaluation of meaning preservation between an informal text (system input) and a formal text (system output) we suggest using the chrF score of Maja Popović (detailed description is found in the [chrF: character n-gram F-score for automatic MT evaluation](https://aclanthology.org/W15-3049/);
 official implementation is [here](https://github.com/m-popovic/chrF)).